sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 However for security reasons, docker limits the capability of root user inside the container.
 So, it is not as powerful as root user in the host.
 Docker also runs containers with limited set of permissions.
 Processes inside the container cant perform tasks such as rebooting the host that will affect the host and other containers in the host.
 You can add/remove capabilities for the container when you run it.

 ### Introduction to Kubernetes Security

 Just like you can configure capability of a container in docker, you can also configure capability of both Pods and containers in kubernetes.
 If you configure capability at Pod level, it will carry down to all the containers in the Pod.
 If you configure it in both Pod and container, container's capability will override Pod's capability.

 Not all capabilities are supported for Pods.
 You can configure capabilities like the user responsible for running the Pod but cant configure capabilities like rebooting the host.
 It is only available at container level.

+### Accounts In Kubernetes

+Kubernetes has 2 types of accounts available.

+- User Account
+- Service Account

+User Account is used by kubernetes administrator or developer who wants to interact with the cluster.
+Service Account is used by Services such as Prometheus, web application etc who wants to interact with the cluster.

+We already know that in order to interact with the cluster, we need to use kubernetes API-server component.
+We also know that we can do it either